GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_prod_data_for_local.md

 ### truncate_all_local_tables

 This runs a `TRUNCATE CASCADE` on every single table in the `tables.source` array.

 Removing all local data is a necessary step for testing a local re-load of the local data that was just dumped.

 Before truncating, a `COUNT(*)` of every table is gathered.
 This is used for the next step.

-### test_sanitized_production_dump
+### reload_and_test_sanitized_production_dump

 The dumpfile that was just created wants to be tested, at least minimally.

-This command loads the file that was just dumped, and then gathers a count on every table that was loaded.
+This command loads the file that you provide, and then gathers a count on every table that was loaded.
 Afterwards, the counts are compared against the values stored from the `truncate_all_local_tables` step.
 If all the counts are the same, it means all the tables in the array were reloaded and had the expected counts.

-This only works if the truncate/test happen on the same day, as it is hard-coded against the current date.